sammysamsamsama/ghibli-world/Campaign World.md

 ## Rizeli

-> A young but powerful empire,
+> A young but powerful empire, Rizeli stretches from its border with Eruditia to the western tip of the continent.
+It was consolidated only thirty-five years ago, and its people are still unused to .

 A young empire, an annihilation arc, an ambition to conquer the world?
 Using robot zombies?